jarad/jarad.github.com/data_management.md

 - Provide an identification to the original non-digital data

     In the raw data, you should have an identification that allows you to go back and check the original non-digital data.
-    For example, you might have a column in the raw data that references the lab notebook number.
+    For example, you might have a column in the raw data that references the lab notebook number or, perhaps, the filename refers to the original data.
     Including the identification allows you to go back and check the original source to verify that the raw data are correct.

 - Use plain ASCII text